ICC World Cup: It's just another game, says Michael Clarke

-Aussies will approach today's semi-final as one more ODI match, says skipper Michael Clarke ahead of crucial tie against India in Sydney
+Aussies will approach today's semi-final clash against the Indians as one more ODI match, says skipper Michael Clarke ahead of the crucial tie against MS Dhoni's men in Sydney

 Sydney: This Australian playing XI has just two cricketers — skipper Michael Clarke and all-rounder Shane Watson — who have experience of playing beyond the quarter-final stage in a World Cup.
 In Team India, there are three — skipper Mahendra Singh Dhoni, his deputy Virat Kohli and southpaw Suresh Raina.